F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/README.md

 - Set the BIG-IP hostname, NTP, and DNS settings
 - Configure an IAM (Identity and Access Management) role with policies allowing the BIG-IP to make authenticated calls to AWS HTTPS endpoints.
 - Create a HTTP virtual server with a Web Application Firewall policy
-- Deploy integration with EC2 Autoscale and CloudWatch services for scaling of the BIG-IP tier.
+- Deploy integration with EC2 Auto Scale and CloudWatch services for scaling of the BIG-IP tier.

 ## Prerequisites
 The following are prerequisites for this solution:
-  - An AWS VPC with a public subnet and an ELB sandwich (one ELB front of the BIG-IP(s) and one ELB behind the BIG-IP(s))
+  - An AWS VPC with a public subnet, an ELB in front of the BIG-IP(s), and a DNS name for the application pool (which can be also be the DNS name of an ELB if using one behind the BIG-IP(s))
   - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)
   - An AWS Security Group with the following inbound rules:
     - Port 22 for SSH access to the BIG-IP VE
     - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility
     - A port for accessing your applications via the BIG-IP virtual server
+  - This solution uses the SSH key to enable access to the BIG-IP system(s).
+If you want access to the BIG-IP web-based Configuration utility, you must first SSH into the BIG-IP VE using the SSH key you provided in the template.
+You can then create a user account with admin-level permissions on the BIG-IP VE to allow access if necessary.

 ## Security
 This CloudFormation template downloads helper code to configure the BIG-IP system.
 If your organization is security conscious and you want to verify the integrity of the template, you can open the CFT and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code in each of the following sections.